 Power Prospectors know that unskilled relentless prospecting is not prospecting at all.

-I would argue that the respectable, honorable career of Sales Professional has been sullied by all the blindly relentless sales pitchers who failed to learn the skills of artful, relentless prospecting.
+I would argue that the respectable, honorable career of a Sales Professional has been sullied by all the blindly relentless sales pitchers who failed to learn the skills of artful, relentless prospecting.

 The difference between amateurish and expert is in the commitment to making every interaction a delicious celebration of providing solutions of real value.

 If you are struggling with how to overcome fear as a prospector and it’s costing you in sales production or if you honestly do not know the difference between being relentless or being irritating consider getting some outside help.
-Consider reading some books on the subject, shadowing a Top Producer, getting a Coach or joining a group like Slingshot’s 10 Week Sales QuickStarter!
+Consider reading some books on the subject, shadowing a Top Producer, getting a Coach, or joining a group like Slingshot’s 10 Week Sales QuickStarter!
 This is a great way to infuse your prospecting with inspired and creative ways to engage those prospects who need your solutions the most.